Rickie Lee Jones discography

-The discography of Rickie Lee Jones, an American singer, songwriter, musician, and author, consists of 14 studio albums, two live albums, two compilation albums, one extended play, one video album, and 22 singles, on Warner Bros.
+The discography of Rickie Lee Jones, an American singer, songwriter, and author, consists of 15 studio albums, two live albums, two compilation albums, one extended play, one video album, and 22 singles, on Warner Bros.
 Records, Geffen Records, Reprise Records, Artemis Records, V2 Records, New West Records, Fantasy Records, Rhino Entertainment, and the Other Side of Desire Records.

-In the United States, Jones has one Platinum-certified album and two Gold-certified albums.
-In the United Kingdom, she has two Silver-certified albums.
+Jones' first two albums, Rickie Lee Jones (1979) and Pirates (1981), both hit the Top 5 on the US Billboard 200 and were certified platinum and gold, respectively.
+Her fourth album, Flying Cowboys (1989), reached the Top 40 and was also certified gold.
+Rickie Lee Jones and Pirates also reached the Top 40 on the UK Albums Chart and both were certified silver.
+Rickie Lee Jones also went to No. 1 in Australia and was certified 2× platinum.